Generalization Properties of NAS under Activation and Skip Connection Search: Main result

 \section{Main result}

 In this section, we state the main theoretical results.
 We present the assumptions used in our proof in~\cref{ssec:assumptions}.
-Then in~\cref{ssec:Recursive_NTK} we provide the recursive form of NTK for DNNs defined by Eq.~\eqref{eq:network} with mixed activation functions and skip connections.
-The upper and lower bound of the corresponding NTK in the infinite and finite width setting is given in~\cref{ssec:Minimum_eigenvalue_NTK_infinite} and~\ref{ssec:Minimum_eigenvalue_NTK_finite}, respectively.
+Then in~\cref{ssec:Recursive_NTK} we provide the recursive form of NTK for DNNs defined by~\cref{eq:network} with mixed activation functions and skip connections.
+The upper and lower bounds of the minimum eigenvalue of NTK in the infinite and finite-width setting is given in~\cref{ssec:Minimum_eigenvalue_NTK_infinite} and~\ref{ssec:Minimum_eigenvalue_NTK_finite}, respectively.
 Finally, in~\cref{ssec:NTK_Connection_to_Generalization}, we connect the minimum eigenvalue of NTK and the generalization error bound of DNNs under these search schemes.
 The proofs of our theoretical results presented in this section are deferred to Appendix~\ref{sec:infinitely_width},~\ref{sec:finitely_width}, and~\ref{sec:Relationship_NTK_Generalization}, respectively.